The privilege of anxiety

 But when thinking about these ‘intergenerational clashes’, maybe we can salvage more spaces of radical politics by focusing on what repression does to us, instead of whom it necessarily is about.
 In those debates, people often focus more on the bodies that are repressed and the struggles they face, versus the structures that generate the repression.
 These structures repress transgender women the same way they do a hyper masculine fighter from Palestine, right?
 The ways of attack might look different, but both risk death at the end of the day.
 The new generation understands that better than the old guard, and I think the strong queer and feminist impetus in the current Palestine solidarity movement is testimony to that.
 Again, we need to focus on the bodies afflicted by violence just as much as on the structure generating it.

-I think the generation that was active in the 1980s had way more space to have these conversations than you have today, and even more than I had 10 or 15 years ago.
-So, on the one hand, we are battling a structure that doesn’t give us the space to have these interpersonal, intergenerational, and transnational conversations, and then we are trapped as the people who were born by the system with our own often unconscious neoliberal agendas.
-It’s not easy to organize amidst all that while having conversations with the ‘old guard’.
+I think the generation that was active in the 1980s had way more space to have these conversations than you have today, and even more than I had ten or fifteen years ago.
+So, on the one hand, we are battling a structure that doesn’t give us the space to have these interpersonal, intergenerational and transnational conversations, and then we are trapped as the people who were born within the system, with our own often unconscious neoliberal agendas.
+It’s not easy to organise amidst all that while having conversations with the ‘old guard’.

 When you were telling me about these biases that are thrown at you from your own communities, from men, from white people, from everyone essentially, it’s very painful.
 What I hear predominantly is that nobody takes the time to listen to the other and what happened to them, regardless of what your social identity is per se.
-I don’t want to romanticize anything – it has never been easy.
+I don’t want to romanticise anything – it has never been easy.
 Power is always there, even in the most anarchist space.
-The white dudes dominate, even if it’s through their mere physical presence or the act of going to war whilst those who are socialized as women or feminized do the so-called reproductive labour of care work.
+The white dudes dominate, whether it’s through their mere physical presence or the act of going to war, whilst those who are socialised as women or feminised do the so-called reproductive labour of care work.

 If I were to peddle my family history, I would use it not to claim a certain identity, but to show the recurring techniques and methods used across generations, which though not identical (they never are), are similar.
 Then it becomes easier to have conversations across generations, groups and people that think they are the ‘first’ victims.
 I’ve also heard similar things to you two: ‘you’re too white, you’re too western, you’re too this and that’.
 You’re only ‘playing Palestinian’, because the real Palestinian is the one who lives in poverty under repression in Palestine, and so on.
-But you need to rise above it, because that’s part of it.
-Colonialism is a structure that acts on us and through us: the sexism, racism and classism are inherent to it.
+But you need to rise above it, because that reaction is part of the wider structure that keeps us in place.
+Colonialism is a structure that acts on us and through us: sexism, racism and classism are inherent to it.

-Something I noticed about the younger generation is that people are anxious of being attacked, or of not finding care structures.
-There is nothing wrong with that, but once people understand that colonial capitalism is always violent, and that it’s just a matter of degree, you understand that not being attacked is already a privilege.
+Something I have noticed about the younger generation of activists is that people are anxious about being attacked, or of not finding care structures.
+There is nothing wrong with that, but, once you understand that colonial capitalism is always violent, and that it’s just a matter of degree, you understand that not being attacked is already a privilege.
 The question then becomes not how to escape attack and save myself, but rather: to what extent can I continue struggling without breaking?
 What am I willing to pay?
 Palestinians in Palestine are teaching the world about struggle in this respect.
 Even when you get hurt, you persist.
 This is not about you personally, it’s about the next generations and the world we are building for them now.
-It’s not about escaping violence; it’s about ensuring the next generations know what’s coming and preparing them accordingly.
+It’s not about escaping violence; it’s about ensuring the next generations know what’s coming and preparing them accordingly, and hopefully creating a better world from there.

-Kurdish comrades have done this for decades: they keep records and interview the woman and men in struggle, in order to pass it on to the next generations.
-To move away from violence, we need to look violence in the face, embrace it, understand it, and dance with it if need be.
+Kurdish comrades have done this for decades: they keep records and interview the women and men in struggle, in order to pass it on to the next generations.
+To move away from violence, we need to look violence in the face, understand it.
 Most importantly, we need to maintain our own archives of struggle.

-MZ: You have touched on a set of questions I had about fighting repression.
-First, I want to comment on this point about space: on the one hand, there are discursive spaces, and on the other hand, physical spaces, which are crucial for political organizing.
-I have this romanticized mental image of the leftist bar in which everyone congregates; but those are in fact real and necessary spaces, and they are disappearing as a result of repressive tactics.
-In Vienna, spaces and collectives are repeatedly defamed, threatened with closures and criminalization.
+MZ: You touched on a set of questions I had about fighting repression.
+First, I want to comment on this point about space: on the one hand, there are discursive spaces, and on the other hand, physical spaces, which are crucial for political organising.
+I have this romanticised mental image of the leftist bar in which everyone congregates; but those are in fact real and necessary spaces, and they are disappearing as a result of repressive tactics.
+In Vienna, spaces and collectives of discussion and organisation are repeatedly defamed and threatened with closures and attempts to criminalise them.
 In Berlin, we’ve seen closures due to bogus accusations of antisemitism.
 This is intentional and works to fracture political communities.

 AY: The ELSC is doing incredibly important work and is of great help to many students, migrants, activists, artists and academics.
-In terms of how we fight: much of organized anti-repression work is often bit too late by now, to my mind.
-We’re plodding behind the system to minimize its violence.
+In terms of how we fight: to my mind, organised anti-repression work is often a bit too late.
+We’re plodding along behind the system to minimise its violence.
 We missed the time where we could have prevented the worst.
-But that’s a general problem in political organizing, I suppose.
+But that’s a general problem in political organising, I suppose.

-When I began organizing for Palestine in my twenties, ‘antideutsche’ ideology was a state ideology in the making.
-Over one, maybe two generations, its proponents have taken up key positions in politics, journalism, intellectual venues such as schools, universities, cultural centres.
-They function as militarized counterinsurgent intellectual elites perpetuating a white supremacist colonial discourse under the guise of a left-wing, ‘anti-authoritarian’ but not anti-colonial rhetoric.1
+When I began organising for Palestine in my twenties, ‘Antideutsche’ ideology was a state ideology in the making (see note 3).
+Over one, maybe two, generations, its proponents have taken up key positions in politics, journalism, intellectual venues such as schools, universities and cultural centres.
+They function as militarised counterinsurgent intellectual elites perpetuating a white supremacist colonial discourse under the guise of a left-wing, ‘anti-authoritarian’ but not anti-colonial rhetoric.1

-Back then, as these people gained prominence, organized, wrote policy papers, and received state funding, there was no effective oppositional front seriously engaging their nonsense.
+Back then, as these people gained prominence, organised, wrote policy papers, and received state funding, there was no effective oppositional front seriously engaging with their nonsense.
 And those that countered them were not connected to the Palestinian movements or other feminist or queer movements – it was in many ways what we called the ‘Old Guard’ that saw their dangerous rise, but they weren’t capable of stopping them.
 During the financial crisis in 2008–2009, the Antideutsche argued that protesting against banks was inherently antisemitic.
-As though all ‘banks’ are ‘Jews’ – such statements were antisemitic already then but seemed to go unchallenged.
-Palestinians and antizionist Jews often moved in very different spheres, with very different political objectives, and they didn’t care that much about the German state and what I call ‘the new German ideology’.
+As though all ‘banks’ are ‘Jews’ – such statements were themselves antisemitic, but seemed to go unchallenged.
+Palestinians and antizionist Jews often moved in very different spheres, with very different political objectives, and they often didn’t care that much about the German state and what I call ‘the new German ideology’ – they were more busy with the Middle East.

-Making Nazi fascism and antisemitism the paradigmatic stops us from understanding one essential truth: namely that race and racism are always shapeshifting, as Alana Lentin writes.
-This prism also stops us from understanding the relationship to colonialism and anti-Palestinian racism in today’s world, where every opponent to Israel is essentially called an antisemite and terrorist.
-Today, definitions of antisemitism should include the statement that ‘Jewish opposition to antizionism is not antisemitism’ – in other words: that being against a racially exclusive state is not racist but anti-racist.
+Making Nazi fascism and antisemitism the paradigmatic instances in their own right stops us from understanding an essential truth: namely that race and racism are always shapeshifting, as Alana Lentin writes.2 And it also stops us from understanding the relationship between colonialism and anti-Palestinian racism in today’s world, where every opponent of Israeli policy is called an antisemite and terrorist.
+Today, definitions of antisemitism should include the statement that ‘Jewish opposition to antizionism is not antisemitism’ – in other words, being against a racially exclusive state is not racist but anti-racist.
 That we even need to say this shows the trouble we are in.
-I prefer the term anti-Jewish racism over antisemitism, to mark anti-Jewish racism as one of the many racisms in the world, not as a special category.
+By the way, I prefer the term anti-Jewish racism over antisemitism, to mark anti-Jewish racism as one of the many racisms in the world, not as a special category.

-MZ: European fascism and Nazism thus remain aberrations rather than the logical unfolding of the structures of colonial capitalism, the unleashing of European colonial violence onto its own, as Aimé Césaire wrote.
-Conceiving of Nazism as the aberration conveniently absolves Europe and Europeans of the responsibility of reckoning with the fact that its annihilatory roots were laid in western philosophical, political and economic thought and practice.
+MZ: Those narrow definitions of European fascism and Nazism allow them to remain as aberrations rather than reflecting the logical unfolding of the structures of colonial capitalism – the unleashing of European colonial violence onto its own – as Aimé Césaire wrote.
+Conceiving of Nazism as the aberration conveniently absolves Europe and Europeans of the responsibility to reckon with the fact that its annihilatory roots were laid in western philosophical, political and economic thought and practice.

 AY: Exactly.
-People were neither interested in nor able to critically oppose these new racial formations as they appeared in a post-socialist but not postcolonial Europe, which positioned the Muslim Other and the Palestinian as its political epitome, as the direct opposite to the figure of the Jew.
+People were neither interested in nor able to critically oppose these new racial formations that were appearing in a post-socialist but not postcolonial Europe – which positioned the Muslim Other and the Palestinian as the direct opposite to the figure of the Jew.
 We had a white, German-centric discourse on what antisemitism and fascism supposedly were and are.
 People who didn’t agree with this consensus weren’t allowed to take part in the discussion.
+So there is that!

 On the one hand, we need more racial literacy and historical knowledge, and on the other hand, it’s too late.
 Ever since the advent of colonialism people have been killed as surplus populations.
-What we see happening right now is precisely that: a surplus population in the settler colonial state that is not needed for Capital to function.
+What we see happening right now is precisely that: a surplus population in the settler colonial state that is not needed for capital to function.
 The western world doesn’t need Palestinians in Gaza or the West Bank.
-Palestinians don’t produce anything of value for the workings of global Capital, their resources can be stolen by the Israeli state or simple settlers, and there’s almost no political consequence for killing them.
-It’s bleak what I am saying, but that’s how a sovereign thinks and sees.
-But it will all come home to roost eventually, as Césaire said.
+Palestinians don’t produce anything of value for the workings of global capital; their resources can be stolen by the Israeli state or individual groups of settlers, and there’s almost no political consequence for killing them.
+What I am saying is bleak, but that’s how a sovereign thinks and sees.
+But it will all come home to roost in the end, as Césaire already said.

 MZ: The imperial boomerang.